doxout/node-oauth-flow/README.md

 ```

 This middleware doesn't assume that you wish to use it for user authentication.
-Instead, it only implements the oAuth authorization flow.
-What it does is
+Instead, it only implements the oAuth authorization flow by creating a single
-install 2 routes:

-* `/auth/dropbox/start`
+endpoint, for example, at:

-* `/auth/dropbox/end`
+* `/auth/dropbox`

-Point the user to /auth/dropbox/start when you want them to authorize to
+WPoint the user to /auth/dropbox when you want them to authorize to
 the app.
-You can add custom parameters to the url.
+You can add your own custom parameters to the url.

-After the user authorizes your app, he will be redirected to `/auth/dropbox/end`
+After the user authorizes your app, he will be redirected back to `/auth/dropbox`
 There, oauth-flow will put the authorization parameters in req.oauth then
 call your custom middleware.
 Custom parameters from `/auth/dropbox/start` will
 also be passed.